APEX WORLD CLASS™ is raising the bar

 Emirates Airline, Qatar Airways and Singapore Airlines.

-Airline CEO’s are aspiring to be recognized as WORLD CLASSTM.
+Airline CEO’s are aspiring to be recognized as APEX WORLD CLASS™.
 The pursuit of the award is driving improvements in the guest experience and journey.

 Airline strategy must not only focus on yield improvement and revenue management.